Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     You can see that it is quite trivial to set up a Parsl workflow using the recipes within quacc.
 We define the full workflow as a function that stitches together the individual `@python_app` workflow steps.

     The use of `.result()` serves to block any further calculations from running until it is resolved.
 Calling `.result()` also returns the function output as opposed to the `AppFuture` object.
-Technically, we did not need to call `future1.result()` because Parsl will automatically know that it cannot run `static_app` until `future1` is resolved.
-Nonetheless, we have included it here for clarity.
+Parsl will automatically know that it cannot run `static_app` until `future1` is resolved, which is why it was not included here.

     !!!
 Note